Mystic Rectangle in Astrology

 How is it different from a Grand Cross?

 Both use two oppositions.
-A Grand Cross connects them with four squares (pure friction).
-A Mystic Rectangle connects them with trines and sextiles (friction with built-in support).
-The oppositions are identical; the scaffolding around them is different, which changes the felt experience entirely.
+A Grand Cross connects them with four squares.
+A Mystic Rectangle connects them with trines and sextiles.
+The aspect mix changes the interpretation, while planets, houses, and orb decide how strongly the pattern reads.

 What does mystic mean here?